How to expand your e-commerce business into Poland?

 Popular industries in the Polish e-commerce market include electronics, fashion, beauty products, and groceries.
 The electronics and fashion sectors, in particular, have shown remarkable growth, driven by increasing consumer demand for convenience and a broad selection of products.

-Consumer Behavior
+Consumer behavior

 Polish consumers are becoming increasingly comfortable with online shopping, with a preference for websites that offer user-friendly interfaces and diverse payment options.
 Demographically, the market is characterized by a mid-age (25-49) population who are tech-savvy and prefer mobile and digital wallet payments.
 This group is also inclined towards seeking out deals and discounts, making it essential for businesses to offer attractive promotions.
 The number of registered e-commerce stores in Poland surged to nearly 69,000 in the first half of 2024, marking the highest result for the Polish internet sales market in years.
 In 2023, Allegro emerged as a dominant marketplace platform, with almost 90 percent of respondents reporting frequent purchases on the site.
-Additionally, the number of e-commerce users in Poland reached 15.3 million in 2023.
+Additionally, the number of e-commerce users in Poland reached 26 million in 2024.
 Among payment methods, PayU was the most popular e-commerce payment service, reflecting its significant role in facilitating online transactions.

 Overview Poland

-Payment Preferences
+Payment preferences

 In Poland, the most commonly used payment methods include credit/debit cards, digital wallets, bank transfers, and cash on delivery.
 Credit and debit cards are widely accepted, with Visa and Mastercard being the most popular.
 Digital wallets are also gaining traction, reflecting a broader trend towards digital and mobile payments.
 The most popular form of electronic payment when shopping online in 2023 was a fast transfer through a payment service, followed closely by BLIK payments.
 Bank transfers remain a traditional choice, while cash on delivery is still preferred by consumers who favor a tangible payment option.
 Over the past decade, the total number of online non-cash transactions in Poland has increased significantly, with fluctuations.
-In the fourth quarter of 2015, the number of online transactions was approximately 8.21 million, growing to over 73 million by the fourth quarter of 2023.
+In the fourth quarter of 2015, the number of e-commerce transactions paid online was approximately 8.21 million, growing to over 73 million by the fourth quarter of 2023.
 Additionally, in 2023, more than 68 percent of respondents in Poland reported using online banking, underscoring the widespread adoption of digital financial services.

 Payment methods Poland